patmagauran/ForzaDualSense/Readme.md

+## Maintenance Status

+I am going to limit my development on this to as needed.
+I am content with the current configuration and feel.
+Another member is maintaining their own repo based on the same code with a different feel.
+I will continue to leave this unarchived so users have the option to choose.
+The link to the other repo is: https://github.com/cosmii02/ForzaDSX

 ## Intro

 This is a program to control lights and adaptive triggers on a DualSense 5 controller using DualSenseX for compatible Forza Games.